vadim-rb/ExerciseSpark1/README.md

-Spark core API git branch -M main solution
+Spark core API exercise solution

 - Find all the tweets by user
 - Find how many tweets each user has